 Okay, so medieval privacy was lacking, and modern privacy, while offering us a whole slew of social and economic benefits, has its own set of problems.
 Can we compare the two and evaluate which one is better?

-No doubt the question is naive question for a few obvious reasons.
+No doubt the question is naive for a few obvious reasons.
 If medieval privacy did not really exist, how can we compare it to modern privacy?
 Moreover, I’m not a professor with a degree in history or privacy law, and I’ve never personally lived in a situation for more than a few days that’s even remotely analogous to a medieval existence.
+What business do I have commenting on the matter?

 Value and Consent